-How to tweak iOS 10's visuals, multitouch gestures, and sounds to your liking
+How to tweak iOS 11's visuals, multitouch gestures, and sounds to your liking

 How to keep Picture-in-Picture from activating automatically

-iOS 10's picture-in-picture is pretty great for watching video in the background while you work in other apps.
+iOS 11's picture-in-picture is pretty great for watching a video in the background while you work in other apps.

 Normally, you can either activate PiP by tapping the PiP icon or by pressing on the Home button; if you'd prefer to only activate it by tapping PiP and have videos pause when you use the Home button, try this: